kronostechnologies/eyaml-wrapper/README.md

   EYAMLDECRYPT_CONF_DIR         Directory of eyml files      export EYAMLDECRYPT_CONF_DIR=./application/configs/
 ```

+> This script does NOT depend on docker.

 ##### eyamlencrypt
-This script DOES depend on docker.
-See [halberom/docker_hiera-eyaml](https://hub.docker.com/r/halberom/hiera-eyaml/) for more details.

 It can encrypt a value..
 ```